spkenv/spk/docs/ref/indexes.md

 The structure is quite deep to cover the data for options, requirements, compat rules, version numbers, build ids, and components.
-See the schema itself for more detailed information, including which fields of rust objects are being ignored, omitted from an index.
+See the schema file itself for more detailed information, including which fields of rust objects are being ignored, omitted from an index.